 Examination scripts are identified by candidate number only.
-This is the case regardless of whether examinations are unseen papers or seen/open book papers.

-Mitigating Circumstances Panel
+Mitigating Circumstances Panel (MCP)

-Anonymity is lifted to permit the MCP to consider claims for mitigating circumstances and to make recommendations to the Sub-Board as to whether the circumstances are accepted or rejected.
+Anonymity is lifted to permit the MCP to consider claims for mitigating circumstances.

 Pre-meeting of the Sub-Board

 There is no requirement for these pre-meetings to be conducted anonymously as no decisions are being made in relation to the students.
 The role of the pre-meeting is to ensure all the marks are available and correct.